×

 • File with the NC Industrial Commission — you have the right to file Standard Form 18 directly; do not rely solely on your employer

-• Contact a Denver workers’ comp attorney before speaking to the insurance adjuster — adjusters work for the insurer, not for you
+• Contact a Denver workers’ compensation attorney before speaking to the insurance adjuster.
+Adjusters work for the insurer, not for you

 Key Deadlines for Denver Workers’ Compensation Claims